coverclock/com-diag-diminuto/README.md

 # Bash Sourcing Files

-* diminuto - defines shell variables like Arch, Release, Revision, and Vintage into the current shell.
+* diminuto - defines and exports shell variables like Arch, Release, Revision, and Vintage into the environment.
 * setup - defines and exports shell variables like PATH and LD_LIBRARY_PATH into the environment.

 # Command Line Utilities